Local SEO: The Complete 2024 Guide To Improve Rankings

 Unclaimed Google My Business Listing

 As of February 2022, you will now need to create, claim and edit your Google Business Profile directly on Google rather than the soon to be defunct Google My Business page or Google My Business app.
-A short instructional video on how to claim your Google Business Profile is provided by Google:

 You will most likely be familiar with the outcome of a Google Business Profile listing – a branded Knowledge Panel: